chrisglein/chrisglein.github.io/pixel-pusher/rules.md

 2. Separate out the cyan, magenta, yellow, and white pixels into separate piles
 3. Put all the red, green, and blue pixels into the opaque bag
 4. Shuffle the machine cards to make a face-down deck
-5. **Remove 20 machine cards and place in the game box if playing with 2 players, 10 cards if 3 players.**
+5. <mark>Remove 20 machine cards and place in the game box if playing with 2 players, 10 cards if 3 players.</mark>
 6. Construct the conveyer belt
   - a.
 Place the conveyer belt boards so that the numbers are in sequential order (1-3, 4-6)
   - b.
 Drawing randomly from the bag, fill up the segments of the conveyer belt as follows with random pixels: